Master of Education in Early Childhood Education

 Building on this experience, students then complete two field-based practica: one in a local kindergarten and another in a first or second grade classroom.
 Students are visited regularly in the field by faculty supervisors who provide support and facilitate self-reflection.
 Seminars are enriched by incorporating student discussions of field-based experiences.

 The Early Childhood Program, from the first semester to final student teaching, is carefully crafted to provide students with the knowledge and dispositions of highly effective early childhood educators.
-This program can lead to Massachusetts Early Childhood (Prek-2) Teacher of Students With or Without Disabilities Initial Licensure upon successful completion.
+This program can lead to Massachusetts Early Childhood (Prek-2) Teacher Initial Licensure upon successful completion.

 - Offers start times for students in the summer, fall, or spring semesters.

 - May be completed within three semesters by full-time students.